 Goal 2 metrics changed in two ways.
 First, the metric "common district PD exit ticket" was removed.
 Although an important metric for professional development feedback, this metric does not directly provide data on instructional practice implementation and its impact on student achievement.
-Second, 8 additional metrics were added.
-These metrics were added to ensure TTUSD is monitoring the impact of instructional practices on student achievement for all students including significant subgroups and providing high-quality instructional materials for all classrooms.
+Second, 6 additional metrics were added.
+These metrics were added to ensure TTUSD is monitoring the impact of instructional practices on student achievement for all students including significant subgroups.

-Goal 2 actions had 7 additional actions added (2.4 - 2.10).
-Three of those actions (2.4 - 2.6) center around data.
-The overall goal with the addition of these three data actions is to provide staff with accurate, timely, and disaggregated student achievement data so student achievement can be more easily monitored.
-Action 2.7 was added based on the feedback from newcomer families.
-Action 2.8 was added to support the development of systems for the use of the disaggregated student achievement data.
-Action 2.9 was added to reflect the breadth of professional development being provided for staff beyond what is listed in Action 2.1 and 2.3.
-Action 2.10 was added to support the effective implementation of instructional strategies with high-quality instructional materials.
+Goal 2 actions had 8 additional actions added (2.4 - 2.11).
+Five of those actions (2.4 - 2.8) center around data.
+The overall goal with the addition of these five data actions is to provide staff with accurate, timely, and disaggregated student achievement data so student achievement can be more easily monitored.
+Action 2.9 was added based on the feedback from newcomer families.
+Action 2.10 was added to support the development of systems for the use of the disaggregated student achievement data.
+Action 2.11 was added to reflect the breadth of professional development being provided for staff beyond what is listed in Action 2.1 and 2.3.